 The resident is the team leader on the wards, responsible not only for advising interns and supervising each patient’s plan of care, but also for educating the interns and medical students and collaborating with consultants.
 General Medicine Wards are the heart and soul of our Internal Medicine Residency Training Program, and our residents possess a tremendous deal of autonomy.
 However, autonomy does not mean “abandonment” – our faculty take great pride in being available to assist with difficult cases, no matter the time of day or night.

-At Parkland Memorial Hospital, residents take overnight call every fourth night and interns rotate on and off a night-float coverage system; each team is comprised of one resident, two day-interns, one night-intern, medical students, and a supervising attending.
-At the Dallas Veterans Affairs Medical Center, the call structure is the same, but each team has one day-intern instead of two day-interns.
-At Clements University Hospital, the general ward services do not take overnight call, but follow a drip admissions schedule instead.
+At Parkland Memorial Hospital, residents take overnight call every sixth night and interns rotate on and off a night-float coverage system; each team is comprised of one resident, two day-interns, one night-intern, medical students, and a supervising attending.
+At the Dallas Veterans Affairs Medical Center and Clements University Hospital, the call structure is the same, but each team has one day-intern instead of two day-interns.
 By varying our team and call structures, we expose our trainees to varying levels of clinical autonomy, patient volume, bedside teaching, and traditional classroom teaching.

 In addition to general medicine wards, UT Southwestern offers optional selectives to interested residents in subspecialty ward experiences including cardiology, hematology/oncology, pulmonary, geriatrics, and gastroenterology.
 Each of these rotations provides further insight and experience into these subspecialties.